-crackedpots is celebrating the 20th anniversary of our Reuse Art Show – Cascadia’s longest running reuse, reclaimed, and upcycled artwork event!
+On July 9th and 10th, crackedpots celebrated the 20th anniversary of our Reuse Art Show—Cascadia’s longest-running reuse, reclaimed, and upcycled artwork event!

 Thank you to all of the artists and attendees who joined us at McMenamins Edgefield to celebrate 20 years of creative reimagining and reuse in waste reduction!

 crackedpots show poster retrospective

-Please enjoy a walk through crackedpots reuse art show history with these vintage show posters and articles!
-We’ve searched our archives and found some gems.
-Take a look back in time and help us celebrate the last 20 years of creativity and community!
+Enjoy a walk through crackedpots reuse art show history with these vintage show posters and articles!
+Take a look back in time with us and celebrate the last 20 years of creativity and community!

 If you don’t see a poster, it’s because we don’t have it!
 We do have some posters without a year.
 If you have any information on our mystery posters’ dates—or if you have any missing posters—please let us know by emailing firstname.lastname@example.org.
 Help us complete the set and capture crackedpots history.